-The relationship between self-injury and substance abuse has not been identified or understood very well.
+The relationship between self-harm and substance abuse has not been identified or understood very well.
 In part, this is because a lot of substance abuse goes unrecognized.
 You probably don’t think of yourself as a drug addict, or dependent on drugs.
 And you may not even realize that you are changing your state of being with chemicals, such as drinking coffee to stay awake in class or at work.

 Most people who hurt themselves do not use or abuse illegal substances.
 Fewer than one-third of people who hurt themselves have ever tried street drugs.
-In fact, the majority of acts of self-injury do not occur under the influence of any substance, legal or illegal.
-The reason for this is that substances and self-injury are both short-term ways of coping.
+In fact, the majority of acts of self-harm do not occur under the influence of any substance, legal or illegal.
+The reason for this is that substances and self-harm are both short-term ways of coping.
 Different people have different ways of coping.
-And some ways work better than others on different occassions.
+And some ways work better than others on different occasions.
 Using drugs and hurting yourself at the same time is unnecessary because both present a temporarily effective way to cope.
 If you have found something that works you don’t need to use another coping mechanism because the immediate problem is solved.

 Suicide - Suicide is the ending of life.
 Chronic feelings of depression and anxiety can lead to someone deciding to end their life.
 Suicide is often the result of overwhelming feelings of hopelessness and helplessness and of great psychological discomfort.
-In some cases the psychological pain comes from overwhelming and enescapable physical pain, as in the case of the terminally ill.
+In some cases the psychological pain comes from overwhelming and inescapable physical pain, as in the case of the terminally ill.
 Suicide is used to end psychological pain, people who attempt or succeed in killing themselves are not looking for a way to adapt to their psychological state.
-“In contrast, self-injury is used to cope–to adapt to severe psychological discomfort.
+“In contrast, self-harm is used to cope–to adapt to severe psychological discomfort.

-Borderline personality disorder has many criteria for diagnoses other than self-injury.
+Borderline personality disorder has many criteria for diagnoses other than self-harm.
 “Personality disorders—whether borderline or another type—are characterized by long-term patterns of behavior that leads the person to feel distressed or impaired in some matter.
 Usually these patterns of behavior will affect functioning in several areas of life, including employment or school, social relationships, and/or personal well-being.
 In general terms, BPD is characterized by chronic, intense instability and chaos.
 This instability can present itself in the realms of identity, relationships, moods, and impulsivity.”

 People with BPD fluctuate between extremes.
 Unlike most people, people with BPD view the world in terms of black-and-white, all-or-nothing experience.
 They usually feel life is either great or terrible, effortless, or hopeless; but nothing in the middle of these two extremes.